khaosdoctor/natural-hour-parser/README.md

 I usually use [zod](https://zod.dev) for validation, it's a very simple and lightweight package that allows us to easily validate objects and types.
 I'm using it to validate the input and output of the application, as well as the configuration in general.

-Usually, when I'm using a layered architecture, I usually create an entity class that will have the validation logic, but in this application there are no entities, so the validation schemas are in the [`src/domain/validation.ts`](./src/domain/validation.ts) file.
+Usually, when I'm using a layered architecture, I create an entity class that will have the validation logic, but in this application there are no entities, so the validation schemas are in the [`src/domain/validation.ts`](./src/domain/validation.ts) file.

 For the presentation layer, I usually validate the schemas with a middleware, this app has a [zod middleware](./src/presentation/REST/middlewares/zodValidation.ts) that validates the input schema and returns 422 if it's invalid.